Back to Blog

 1. Double Barrier Against Intruders

-Even if an attacker learns your password through phishing or a breach, they would still need the second factor—usually your mobile device or authenticator app—to finalize the login.
+Even if an attacker learns your password through phishing or a breach, they would still need the second factor.
+This is usually your mobile device or authenticator app.
+They need this to finalize the login.

 2. Meets Compliance Standards

-Many compliance frameworks, such as HIPAA, SOC2, ISO, GDPR, and FedRAMP, encourage or require multi-factor authentication to protect sensitive data.
-For instance, HIPAA compliance in healthcare settings demands appropriate safeguards to ensure patient confidentiality, making 2FA an excellent choice to meet these requirements.
+Many compliance frameworks encourage or require multi-factor authentication.
+These include HIPAA, SOC2, ISO, GDPR, and FedRAMP.
+They require this to protect sensitive data.
+For instance, HIPAA compliance in healthcare settings demands appropriate safeguards.
+These safeguards make sure patient confidentiality.
+This makes 2FA an excellent choice to meet these requirements.

 3. User-Friendly and Accessible

-Major online services now offer built-in support for 2FA, making setup straightforward.
-Additionally, authenticator apps are widely available for both iOS and Android, and setting them up is quick and intuitive.
+Major online services now offer built-in support for 2FA.
+This makes setup straightforward.
+Also, authenticator apps are widely available for both iOS and Android.
+Setting them up is quick and intuitive.

 Major Services That Support 2FA